 5. Keep hardware up to date

 Hardware doesn't last forever, and old devices and services probably don't have the most recent security upgrades.
-What's more, hardware failures cause 53% of all data loss and system downtime.
+What's more, according to a Twitter poll by data security company Apricorn, hardware failures cause more than 50% of all data loss and system downtime.
 With information about your hardware assets and warranties available in your IT asset inventory, you can take rapid action to repair or replace outdated or damaged hardware, before they pose a risk to the organization.